15shivabhagat/message_me/README.md

 Things you may want to cover:

-- Setup root and login routes
+- Add favicon to the app